How to Use the Keyboard on a Mac Like on Windows

 Advanced Custom Rules (Complex Modifications)

 Beyond simple modifications, Karabiner-Elements also supports “Complex Modifications”.
-In the Karabiner-Elements application, navigate to the “Complex Modifications” tab and click the Add your own rule button to add custom rules.
+In the Karabiner-Elements application, navigate to the “Complex Modifications” tab and click Add your own rule to add custom rules.

 Below are some common custom rule JSON codes that you can paste into the new rule editor.